Winter Snow & Ice Management

 Snow Clearing & Sanding Priorities

-Our goal is to keep Nelson safe for all the travelling public.
-Our first priority is to clear and sand emergency routes, major access routes and streets in the downtown area.
+Priority One is to clear and sand emergency routes, bus routes, major access routes and streets in the downtown core.

 Although we try to avoid placing snow on sidewalks or private driveways, sometimes this is unavoidable.
 City lanes and alleys in residential areas are generally not plowed; we thank any residents for assistance in keeping these areas passable.